ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

    Pixhawk board.
 -  This pin can take voltages up to 6.6V (it has an internal voltage divider).
--  The air pressure connector (labeled ADC 6.6V) is a 3 pin connector is on the top right of the Pixhawk.
+-  The air pressure connector (labeled ADC 6.6V) is a 3 pin connector on the top right of the Pixhawk.

-   -  Wire the air speed sensor's signal wire to pin 2 (the center pin) of the FMU-PRES connector.
+   -  Wire the airspeed sensor's signal wire to pin 2 (the center pin) of the connector.
-   -  Wire pin 1 (towards the center of the board) to the sensors VCC (5 volts) input.
+   -  Wire pin 1 (towards the center of the board) to the sensor's VCC (5 volts) input.
-   -  Wire pin 3 (nearest the edge of the board) to the air speed sensors ground.
+   -  Wire pin 3 (nearest the edge of the board) to the airspeed sensor's ground.

 -  Assign the airspeed sensor to an appropriate "PIN" in Mission Planner
    - Configuration - Advanced Params - Adv Parameter List.